lambdaclass/lambdaworks/crates/math/src/circle/README.md

 - Butterfly operations are applied to pairs of elements within each chunk using precomputed twiddle factors.

 ### Twiddle Factors
-- **Purpose:** Twiddle factors are rotation factors used in the butterfly operations.
+- **Purpose:** Twiddle factors are needed in the butterfly operation used in the CFFT.
-- **Computation:** They are computed by the `get_twiddles` function based on coset points in the Circle group.
+- **Computation:** They are computed by the `get_twiddles` function that takes as input a coset of the Circle group.
-- **Configuration:** The factors are configured differently depending on whether the CFFT is used for evaluation or interpolation (e.g., order reversal or inversion).
+- **Configuration:** The twiddles are different depending on whether the CFFT is used for evaluation or interpolation (reverse order or inversion for each case).

-### Bit-Reversal Permutation
+### Bit-Reverse Permutation
 Before applying the FFT:
 - The input coefficients must be reordered into bit-reversed order.
-- This reordering, performed by a helper function (e.g., `in_place_bit_reverse_permute`), is essential for the correctness of the in-place FFT computation.
+- This reordering, performed by a helper function ( `in_place_bit_reverse_permute`), is essential for the correctness of the in-place FFT computation.

 ### Result Ordering
 After the FFT: